-Class meetings: 9:30-10:45 a.m.
-Tuesday and Thursday in 501 Journalism.
+Class meetings: 12:30 p.m.-1:45 p.m. on Tuesday and Thursday in Caldwell Hall 0102.

 Course Description

 This course is an advanced undergraduate-level survey of the politics of the global economy.
 The course is designed with two objectives in mind.
 First, this course will provide a survey of the history of international trade, finance, and migration over the last 150 years.
 Second, this course will introduce students to the study of international political economy.
 We will review and critique the dominant explanations for the behavior of individuals, firms, and states in the global economy.
 By the end of this course, students will have practice identifying the strengths and weaknesses of both theoretical arguments and empirical applications in international political economy scholarship.